-Addressing climate change will not be cheap.
-The UN estimated that the annual costs of climate adaptation in developing countries will range between $140 billion and $300 billion by 2030—and could be as high as $500 billion by 2050.
-(This doesn’t include the trillions needed to meet global targets for climate mitigation.)
+In 2022, the UN estimated that the annual costs of climate adaptation in developing countries will range between $140 billion and $300 billion by 2030—and could be as high as $500 billion by 2050.
+Although estimated projections vary, these figures do not include the trillions needed to meet global targets for climate mitigation, which are estimated by the International Monetary Fund (IMF) to include energy infrastructure and GHG emissions strategies, among other supportive undertakings.

 5 Examples of How Companies Are Engaging in Climate Finance